denisjackman/Cee/README.md

 |2016-06-07|Denis Jackman|02.04|Added more detail to the reference mark down pages |

 ## TODO
-* Fix DiceRoll Randomisation bug (it sends back same number twice)
-* start coding section 5 of the tutorials
+* Start coding section 5 of the tutorials
 * Install Cmake and other things we need
 * Overlay the Maze array with rooms (create a function to do so )
 * Make sure the Maze is sane (all rooms connect to each other)